-Peter S. Hellman, Age 66 Director since 2007
+Peter S. Hellman, Age 66

 Mr. Hellman retired in 2008 after a long career with large, multinational companies in both financial and operating executive positions.
 Mr. Hellman has over 40 years of financial analysis experience and has been involved with investor relations for over 35 years.
-He was an executive with Nordson Corporation from 2000 to 2008, where he served as President and Chief Financial and Administrative Officer from 2004 to 2008 and Executive Vice President and Chief Financial and Administrative Officer from 2004 to 2008 and Executive Vice President and Chief Financial and Administrative Officer from 2001 to 2008.
+He was an executive with Nordson Corporation from 2000 to 2008, where he served as President and Chief Financial and Administrative Officer from 2004 to 2008 and Executive Vice President and Chief Financial and Administrative Officer from 2000 to 2004.
 Nordson is a global leader in providing capital equipment to the packaging industry.
 Mr. Hellman also served as a director of Nordson from 2001 to 2008.
 Prior thereto, Mr. Hellman was with TRW Inc. for 10 years and held various positions, the most recent of which was President and Chief Operating Officer.
 During his tenure as a financial executive, Mr. Hellman obtained significant reporting expertise and substantial experience in corporate transactions.
 Mr. Hellman also has extensive experience as a director of both public and private companies, and has been serving on public company boards for over 16 years.
 He is currently a director of Baxter International, Inc. (since 2005) and The Goodyear Tire and Rubber Company (since 2010).
 Mr. Hellman also serves on the board of the Holden Arboretum and LifeBanc.
 Through his significant board and management experience, Mr. Hellman has obtained extensive training in executive compensation matters and corporate governance practices.
+Mr. Hellman received a bachelor of arts degree from Hobart College and a master of business administration in finance from Case Western Reserve University.
 Mr. Hellman's long career and financial and operating experience, business leadership skills, extensive board experience and knowledge of executive compensation and corporate governance matters qualify him to serve on the Company's Board.